rtm/upward/README.md

 ### Basic architecture

-The upward library is based around
+The Upward framework is based around

- 1. **Upwardables**, which are objects that know how to notify changes to themselves
+ 1. **Upwardablefs**, values which observe themselves

- 1. **Upwardable functions**, which take and return upwardables, both built-in and user-defined
+ 1. **Upwardable functions**, both built-in and user-defined, which take and return upwardables

  1. **Upwardable objects**, whose properties are upwardables